Freemake Video Downloader

 Freemake Video Downloader is a crippleware download manager for Microsoft Windows, developed by Ellora Assets Corporation.
 It is proprietary software that can download online video and audio.
 Both HTTP and HTTPS protocols are supported.
 Users must purchase a premium upgrade to remove Freemake branding on videos and unlock the ability to download media longer than 3 minutes in length.
+The program contains adware.

 Features

 The GUI provides several modal windows that help to access different program features, including download progress, download queue, output file saving options, download history, program settings.